Integralist/integralist.co.uk/content/page/resume.md

 Each year I would also participate in the various working groups and mentoring programs, and become part of the 'on-call' rota and handle interactions with the Hackerone program.

+> Note: I'm a remote worker and currently my team is based in New York, so good communication (+ focus and work ethic) is essential.

 ### BBC (Jan 2013 - June 2016)

 I joined [BBC News](http://www.bbc.co.uk/news) as a client-side/mobile specialist within their Core News team.
 Within the year I had moved into a senior engineering role.
 The (then) Technical Lead for the BBC News Frameworks team requested I join them in order to help the organisation transition from its current platform over to one built upon the AWS platform.